 But how is fault determined after a car accident?
 A car accident claim requires evidence to prove the at-fault party’s liability and the injured party’s right to compensation.
 Simply claiming that the other driver caused the wreck is not sufficient evidence.
 This is especially true when the other party denies fault in the accident.
 In a situation in which liability is disputed, it is particularly important to know how to prove fault after a car accident.

 In the following article, we’ll discuss methods to prove fault after a car accident—including steps you can take at the scene of the crash and how your lawyer can gather evidence to support your claim.
-If you’ve been injured in a motor vehicle crash in the greater Chicago area, contact Krzak Rundio Law Group to discuss what legal options may be available to you.
+If you’ve been injured in a motor vehicle crash in the greater Chicago area, contact Krzak Rundio Gorman, Injury Attorneys to discuss what legal options may be available to you.

 What to Do at the Scene of a Car Accident